raghavrajmittal/kaggle-titanic/README.md

 # Titanic: Machine Learning from Disaster
-Code for the Titanic Challenge on Kaggle, where the goal is predict which passengers survived the Titanic shipwreck.
+Code for the Titanic Challenge on Kaggle, where the goal is to predict which passengers survived the Titanic shipwreck.

 ### The Challenge